nikolockenvitz/sap-addon/README.md

 Please also report if you encounter bugs or things that are not working as you expect.

-If you want to help, you can just contact me or open a pull request.
+If you want to help, just contact me or open a pull request.
-For testing you can download or clone this repository and install it as a temporary addon.

-### Firefox
-Open `about:debugging` and switch to `This Firefox` ([about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)).
-Click button `Load Temporary Add-on...` in top right corner.
-Select `manifest.json` of this repository.

-This makes the add-on available until you close/restart Firefox.

-### Chrome
-Open `chrome://extensions/` and enable `Developer mode` in the top right corner.
-Click button `Load unpacked` in top left corner.
-Select this folder.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details and local setup instructions.